 The EtherCAT Conformance Test Tool (CTT) makes it possible to automatically test an EtherCAT slave device’s behavior.
 The CTT is a Windows program requiring only a standard Ethernet port.
 The tool sends EtherCAT frames to the Device under Test (DuT) and receives its responses.
 A test case is marked as passed if the response from the DuT corresponds to the defined response.
 The test cases are defined as XML files.
 This makes it possible to modify or expand the test cases without having to modify the actual test tool.
 The TWG Conformance is responsible for specifying and releasing the most current valid test cases.
 In addition to the protocol tests, the CTT also examines if the values in the EtherCAT Slave Information (ESI) file are valid.
 Finally, the CTT also performs device-specific protocol tests, such as for the CiA402 drive profile.
 All of the testing steps and results are saved in a Test Logger, and can be analyzed or saved as a documented verification for the device release.

-EtherCAT as well as Safety-over-EtherCAT are international IEC standards (in IEC 61158 and IEC 61784).
-Not only the lower protocol layers are standardized, but also the application layer and device profiles, e.g. for drive technology.
-In many countries EtherCAT also is a national standard, e.g. in most European countries, in China and Korea.
-SEMI™ (Semiconductor Equipment and Materials International) accepted EtherCAT as communication standard (E54.20) for the semiconductor industry.
-The ETG Semiconductor Technical Working Group defines appropriate industry-specific device profiles and implementation guidelines.
-The EtherCAT specification is available in English, Japanese, Korean and Chinese language.
+The EtherCAT Technology Group is an official partner of the IEC.
+Both EtherCAT and Safety over EtherCAT are IEC-Standards (IEC 61158 and IEC 61784).
+These standards not only include the lower protocol layers, but also the application layer and device profiles, e.g. for drives.
+SEMI™ (Semiconductor Equipment and Materials International) has accepted EtherCAT as a communication standard (E54.20) for the semiconductor industry.
+The various Task Groups in the ETG Semiconductor Technical Working Group (TWG) have defined industry specific device profiles and implementation guidelines.
+The EtherCAT Specification is available in English, Japanese, Korean, and Chinese.